iguanajuice/semi-automatic-arch/README.md

 If you aren't sure on how to install one, here's how:

+*(This will also install a greeter, file manager, image viewer, and terminal emulator of their respective DE.)*

 KDE Plasma:
 ```
 sudo pacman -S plasma plasma-wayland-session dolphin gwenview konsole